University of Navarra (TECNUN) - February 2026

 - Increasing the number of nodes in the federation (you may want to create several federations in your

-- Create a report as a Jupyter Notebook that describes: (1) the experiments you ran; (2) loads the JSON results created by your experiments; and (3) creates several plots showing the performance of the Federated model across rounds and for each scenario you considered.
+- Create a PDF report describing: (1) the experiments you executed; and (2) plots illustrating the Federated model's performance across rounds for each scenario considered.